deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 Then it got boring.

 The idea was for the shuttle to look to Perfection traffic control like an in-system passenger transport.
-Absurdly, its sensor signature was an order of magnitude larger than *Caledonia*’s, so all it had to do was leave the bay, pulse-warp to low orbit and it would look just like one of the thousands that came and went through Perfection’s skies every day.
+Absurdly, its sensor signature was an order of magnitude larger than *Caledonia’s,* so all it had to do was leave the bay, pulse-warp to low orbit and it would look just like one of the thousands that came and went through Perfection’s skies every day.

 The EV-MASS, meanwhile, had a sensor profile so small that if Perfection’s anti-aircraft defenses detected anything, it’d look like a tiny chunk of space debris doomed to burn up on re-entry.